eralp232/ChipsHack-Rewrite/README.md

-public chipshack-rewrite, put da jar to mods folder. open with forge 1.12.2 and done. credit goes to cumhax, im owning github.
+**ChipsHack-Rewrite 0.3 & 0.4**

+ChipsHack-Rewrite is a utility mod for anarchy servers.
+Put the jar to .minecraft/mods folder, open with Forge 1.12.2 and done.
+Thanks for Cumhax for developing ChipsHack & ChipsHackRewrite.
+Im owning ChipsHack-Rewrite github, That was cool project.